ScriptPup/ItyBityProjects/OBS-local-server/docs/Commands.md

 ### TEXT interfacing

 - Set text value: `{varName=whatever}`
-- Add to text value: `{varName+' happens'|something}`
+- Add to text value: `{varName+ happens|something}`
-   > Note the quotes around happens and the space before.
-For spaces or special characters quotes are required (unless passing a variable, then it's not really needed)
+   > Note the space before.
+EVERYTHING to the right of the operator will be included (with the exception of numbers, which will always trim out space around them)

-### LIST interfacing
+### LIST (array) interfacing

 - Set list value: `{varName=[whatever]}`
 - Add item to list: `{varName+[happens,will]}`